GiGurra/flycd/README.md

 # Optional config for secrets.
 Here you define what the secrets should be created in the fly.io app
 # and where to get the value from.
 Currently only supports getting the value from env vars on the host
-# running flycd itself, or (for test purposes) as raw in-config/inline plaintext.
+# running domain itself, or (for test purposes) as raw in-config/inline plaintext.
 # It works by creating a fly.io secret with the same name as the secret config entry.
 secrets:
-  # Secrets forwarded from env vars on the host running flycd (e.g. your local machine or installed flycd instance)
+  # Secrets forwarded from env vars on the host running domain (e.g. your local machine or installed domain instance)
   - name: SOME_SECRET_FWD # this is the name/key the secret will have in the fly.io app
-    type: env # this tells flycd how to extract the secret value
+    type: env # this tells domain how to extract the secret value
-    env: SOME_SECRET # optional name of the source env var on the host running flycd.
+    env: SOME_SECRET # optional name of the source env var on the host running domain.
 Defaults to the name of the secret
   - name: SOME_SECRET_2
     type: env
   # unencrypted plaintext in config.
 NOT recommended.
 For testing only!